 With more than 80 years of experience transferring money from one place to another, MoneyGram has established itself as an authority in the industry.
-With this provider, you can choose from a wide range to send and receive money.
+With MoneyGram, you can choose from wide range of ways to send and receive money.

 To receive cash from Australia, MoneyGram gives you the freedom to choose how you will get your money:

 For BPAY users, remittances through MoneyGram might take two to four days to become available.

 InstaReM’s biggest selling point is that it can transfer money from Australia to the Philippines with “zero fees and zero margins on overseas transfers.”
 In reality, does it really deliver to its promise?

 Based on the World Bank’s data, InstaReM only bills 2.50 AUD for every 500 AUD you send to the Philippines.
 In addition, the company promises a low exchange rate margin of 0.15 percent.

 Compared to other remitters, InstaReM definitely delivers to its promise, allowing up to a little over 18,000 philippines peso to be received in the Philippines.
 You can also take advantage of their first-time promo and referral bonuses.

 While it excels in cutting the cost of remittance, it comes with a few setbacks.
 To send money through InstaReM, you need to create an account and supply certain documents that are part of their know your customer (KYC) process.
 Verification might take up to two days or even longer so make sure you’ve done the registration before the time you need to send money.